virtualsquare/daily_brewed_virtualsquare/README.md

-# Daily Brewed Virtualsquare
+# Freshly Brewed Virtualsquare
 Dynamically create a disk image to test the latest developments of Debian sid and virtualsquare

-The script `getimage` downloads the latest version of SID/unstable from the [Debian Official Cloud Images](http://cdimage.debian.org/cdimage/cloud/) and customizes it to be used as a Tutorial environment for the [Virtualsquare projects](http://wiki.virtualsquare.org/#!index.md).
+The script `brew_v2` downloads the latest version of SID/unstable from the [Debian Official Cloud Images](http://cdimage.debian.org/cdimage/cloud/) and customizes it to be used as a Tutorial environment for the [Virtualsquare projects](http://wiki.virtualsquare.org/#!index.md).

 ## Requirements

-`getimage` should need the following packages:
+`brew_v2` should need the following packages:

 ```bash
 $ apt-get install qemu-kvm qemu-utils parted libguestfs-tools